 Students who would like to receive housing accommodations while enrolled at High Point University must self-identify as a student with a disability by formally registering with the Office of Accessibility Resources and Services (OARS).
 Registration, documentation, and participation in an interactive process are required for all requested accommodations.

-The interactive process involves the student meeting with an Accessibility Specialist and discussing the student’s academic concerns while attending High Point University.
+The interactive process involves the student meeting with an Accessibility Specialist and discussing the student’s disability-related concerns while attending High Point University.
 The Accessibility Specialist will review the submitted documentation after meeting with the student and take into consideration what was discussed during the meeting.
 Once the Specialist has reviewed the documentation, the student will receive an eligibility letter with the approved accommodations.
+Please note: Once all required documentation has been received and the student has met with an Accessibility Specialist, the review process typically takes 3–5 business days.
+During peak periods, processing times may be longer; however, we strive to make determinations as promptly as possible.

-Housing accommodation requests are considered for students with a physical or mental impairment which substantially limits one or more major life activities which may include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+Housing accommodation requests are considered for students with a disability that substantially limits one or more major life activities, which may include but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

 Documentation Guidelines